Federal Aid Information

 - Federal Loan Repayment Information

 - It is important to make all payments on time or submit any deferment or forbearance documents timely to ensure loans remain in good standing.
-This link includes repayment plans, repayment calculators, as well as the consequences of defaulting on a federal loan.
+Use these links to the Federal Student Aid website for detailed information including repayment plans, repayment calculators, deferment and forberance options, as well as the consequences of delinquency or defaulting on a federal loan.

 Colby participates in the Yellow Ribbon Program, a matching grant program based upon qualifying military service for eligible veterans or their children.
 A limited number of awards are offered annually on a first-come, first serve basis.
 Applicants must complete a Certificate of Eligibility (CEO) after verifying their benefit eligibility.
 GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information about education benefits offered by VA is available at the official U.S. government web site at www.benefits.va.gov/gibill.